-- 6.6.1.1 A user shall be able to broadcast voice information to all passengers of one or multiple trains. - 6.6.1.2 The broadcasted information could be real-time or pre-recorded.

-6.6.2.1 The application permits authorised users to establish a voice communication to the public address systems of a train or multiple trains in order to provide information to passengers.
+- 6.6.1.1 A user shall be able to broadcast voice information to all passengers of one or multiple trains. - 6.6.1.2 The broadcasted information could be real-time or pre-recorded. - 6.6.2 Rationale - 6.6.2.1 The application permits authorised users to establish a voice communication to the public address systems of a train or multiple trains in order to provide information to passengers.

-6.6.3.1 Driver(s), controller(s), train staff, RU operator(s), IM operator(s), Passengers (as recipient).

-- 6.6.4.1 The train staff and/or driver shall be able to initiate voice communication to the public address system of their own train - 6.6.4.2 The controllers, RU operator and IM operator shall be able to initiate voice communication to the public address system of one or multiple train - 6.6.4.3 The system shall automatically route voice communication to the intended public address system(s).
+- 6.6.3.1 Driver(s), controller(s), train staff, RU operator(s), IM operator(s, ground system, onboard system, members of the public. - 6.6.4 Functional attributes - 6.6.4.1 The train staff and/or driver shall be able to initiate voice communication to the public address system of their own train - 6.6.4.2 The controllers, RU operator and IM operator shall be able to initiate voice communication to the public address system of one or multiple train - 6.6.4.3 The system shall automatically route voice communication to the intended public address system(s).

-- 6.6.5.1 The initiation of a voice communication shall be achieved with the minimum of interaction for example a single button press or a selection from list. - 6.6.5.2 Where selection from a list is determined to be the preferred option, then the list shall be accessed with the minimum of interaction and be intuitive. - 6.6.5.3 In the case in-coach radio coverage is not guaranteed, re-use of legacy train communication bus shall be considered (e.g. UIC568 bus).
+6.6.5.1 The initiation of a voice communication shall be achieved with the minimum of interaction for example a single button press or a selection from list.

-6.6.6.1 This section provides information relating to the relationships that exist between this application and others.
-It is envisaged that a user profile that includes this application will also have all related applications shown in Table 82 included within their profile.
+- 6.6.5.2 Where selection from a list is determined to be the preferred option, then the list shall be accessed with the minimum of interaction and be intuitive. - 6.6.5.3 In the case in-coach radio coverage is not guaranteed, re-use of legacy train communication bus shall be considered (e.g. UIC568 bus). - 6.6.6 Related application interfaces - 6.6.6.1 This section provides information relating to the relationships that exist between this application and others.
+It is envisaged that a user profile that includes this application will also have all related applications shown in Table 94 included within their profile.

 Ref Title of related application

 8.3 Role management and presence

 8.4 Location services

-8.5 Authorisation of voice communication
+8.5 Authorisation of communication

 8.7 Authorisation of application

-8.8 Prioritisation
+8.8 QoS Class Negotiation

+8.12 Arbitration

-5.19 Voice recording and access
+5.19 Voice Recording and access to the recorded data

-Table 82: On-train voice communication towards passengers (Public Address) - related application list
+Table 94: On-train voice communication towards passengers (Public Address) - related application list